No historical figure has been the subject of as much controversy as Jesus of Nazareth.

 A close look at the above verses point to the following:

 The Romans and the Jews did not kill Jesus; they did not crucify him; but it appeared so.

 So the question is: what happened to Jesus then?

 And the answer, according to Islam, is: “God raised him up to Himself.”

 Considering the context of the event described, it does not seem reasonable to believe that “raising him up” meant, (as some would argue) elevating his spiritual status before God.

-We should understand that God saved Jesus from an accursed death on the cross (as the Gospels later alleged).
+We should understand that God saved him from an accursed death on the cross (as the Gospels later alleged).

 Moreover, the belief in Jesus’ crucifixion stems from the Islamically unacceptable concept of the inherited sin of mankind.
 And the concept of blood sacrifice by an innocent Son of God to save sinful man is abhorrent to reason, justice, and the very idea of an All-Merciful God.

 And for this reason, the “atoning crucifixion” of Jesus could never have happened.
-In other words, the truth is what the Quran says that Jesus was neither killed nor crucified.
+In other words, the truth is what the Quran says that he was neither killed nor crucified.

 The Quran and the sayings of Prophet Muhammad support the belief that Jesus will certainly return: